iman-sharifi-ghb/Inverted-Pendulum-Control-using-state-feedback-Controller-and-observer/README.md

 ## Inverted-Pendulum-Control-with-state-feedback-and-observer
-#### in this project you able to Control Inverted Pendulum with Linear state feedback Control and Observer
+#### With this matlab files you able to Control Inverted Pendulum with Linear state-feedback Controller and Observer and descrete Controller

 ## Functions:
 #### Linearization and transfer to State-Space: State-Space()